plotly/plotly.github.io/_posts/plotly2/2016-08-12-how-to-add-annotations-in-plotly2.md

    sub-steps:
     - copy: "The 'Automatically Positioned Labels' feature is really cool.
 Once you've selected that option, place your cursor on any data point on your plot and then click.
 The data point can then be moved around on your plot.
 You can also add an arrow to your data point annotation, and positioning your text horizontally and vertically relative to the data point."
       img: "![Auto positioned labels](../static/images/styling-and-customizing-graphs/autoposition labels.gif)"
-    - copy: "This is also the type of label to select if you wish to put the value of each bar on top of that bar.
+    - copy: "This is a good type of label to select if you wish to put the value of each bar on top of that bar.
 You just need to type the special token of your value in the text box.
 In the image below, you'll see the steps we took to show the value of each bar."
       img: "![Bar height](../static/images/styling-and-customizing-graphs/bar-height.gif)"

  - title: Add a Subtitle